 |Type of injuries||Severity of injuries||Guideline Compensation Bracket|

-The figures we included in the table above relate to general damages.
+The table above provides a rough guide of what your general damages payout could look like if you were injured in a collision with an open car door due to negligence.
 These damages are designed to compensate victims for their loss of amenity, suffering and pain.

 Bike/car dooring accidents are accidents that happen when a cyclist is struck by an opening car door.
 This type of accident could have a number of consequences.
 It could knock a cyclist into traffic, or it could knock them completely off their bicycle.
 According to Government statistics, in 2019, there were 248 accidents that caused injuries due to a vehicle door being opened or closed negligently.
 4 of these accidents caused fatal injuries, and a further 65 caused serious injuries.